uogbonda/Research-on-ASOS-Web-Scrapping-and-using-SQL-with-Python-/README.md

 * [SQL + Python](#sql-+-python)

 ## General info
-Using a Web data extraction from ASOS website:
+Using a Web data extraction from the ASOS website:
-* Know the first 20 pages of products on fast sales for female wear.
+* Using the first 20 pages of products on fast sales for female wear.
-* what differences are from Previous price to Current price.
+* what differences are between the Previous price to the Current price?
 * Know the Discount in percentage.
-* What are the top 10 high discounted products?
+* What are the top 10 highly discounted products?
 * What are the top 10 least discounted products?